chef/chef-web-docs/chef_master/source/chef_vault.rst

 Installation
 =====================================================

-The Chef Development Kit ships with the latest release of Chef vault and should be used for working with Chef vault.
+The Chef Workstation ships with the latest release of chef_vault.

 Configuring config.rb for ``chef_vault``
 ------------------------------------------------------